-- With static linking library modules get fully included in executable modules, wasting both disk space and main memory usage, because every program that included a certain routine from the library would have to have their own copy of that routine linked into their executable code. - With dynamic linking, however, only a stub is linked into the executable module, containing references to the actual library module linked in at run time. - o This method saves disk space, because the library routines do not need to be fully included in the executable modules, only the stubs. - o We will also learn that if the code section of the library routines is reentrant, (meaning it does not modify the code while it runs, making it safe to re-enter it), then main memory can be saved by loading only one copy of dynamically linked routines into memory and sharing the code amongst all processes that are concurrently using it.
+• With static linking library modules get fully included in executable modules, wasting both disk space and main memory usage, because every program that included a certain routine from the library would have to have their own copy of that routine linked into their executable code.

+• With dynamic linking, however, only a stub is linked into the executable module, containing references to the actual library module linked in at run time.

+$\circ~$ This method saves disk space, because the library routines do not need to be fully included in the executable modules, only the stubs.

+• We will also learn that if the code section of the library routines is reentrant, (meaning it does not modify the code while it runs, making it safe to re-enter it), then main memory can be saved by loading only one copy of dynamically linked routines into memory and sharing the code amongst all processes that are concurrently using it.
 (Each process would have their own copy of the data section of the routines, but that may be small relative to the code segments.)
 Obviously the OS must manage shared routines in memory.

-- ohjects on UNIX systems) involves easy upgrades and updates.
+• An added benefit of dynamically linked libraries (DLLs, also known as shared libraries or shared objects on UNIX systems) involves easy upgrades and updates.
 When a program uses a routine from a standard library and the routine changes, then the program must be re-built (re-linked) in order to incorporate the changes.
 However if DLLs are used, then as long as the stub doesn't change, the program can be updated merely by loading new versions of the DLLs onto the system.
-Version information is maintained in both the program and the DLLs, so that a program can specify a particular version of the DLL if necessary. - o In practice, the first time a program calls a DLL routine, the stub will recognize the fact and will replace itself with the actual routine from the DLL library.
+Version information is maintained in both the program and the DLLs, so that a program can specify a particular version of the DLL if necessary.

+\circ In practice, the first time a program calls a DLL routine, the stub will recognize the fact and will replace itself with the actual routine from the DLL library.
 Further calls to the same routine will access the routine directly and not incur the overhead of the stub access.
 (Following the UML Proxy Pattern.)